-The researchers involved in the project will be employed by a university or university college.
-The researchers will be paid a salary or fee.
-The head of the project must be employed by or affiliated to a university in Finland.
+The researchers involved in the project will be employed by a university, university college or research institute.
+The head of the project must be employed by or affiliated to a university, university college or research institute.
 It is not possible for one and the same person to head more than one project.

 The same scholar may participate in a maximum of two simultaneous project applications.